mantik-ai/tutorials/tutorials/containers/README.md

 While Docker is the most used platform, apptainer (formerly known as singularity) has been developed explicitly for HPC usage.

-It is much more likely to find suitable docker images, e.g. on [dockerhub](https://hub.docker.com/) or Dockerfiles in example projects than it is to find corresponding apptainer images.
+It is more likely to find suitable Docker images, e.g. on [dockerhub](https://hub.docker.com/) or Dockerfiles in example projects than it is to find corresponding apptainer images.
 In this tutorial we show how apptainer images can be built from Docker images.

 ## Option 1: Build from local Docker image

-In case you have a docker image available locally, or you executed
+In case you have a Docker image available locally, or you executed

 ```bash
 sudo docker pull <image>:<tag>
 ```

-apptainer images can be built from images that can be accessed via your docker daemon:
+apptainer images can be built from images that can be accessed via your Docker daemon:

 ```bash
 sudo apptainer build <image_name.sif> docker-daemon://<docker-image-name:image-tag>
 ```

-This option is especially usefull if you develop your own Docker images.
+This option is especially useful if you develop your own Docker images.

 ## Option 2: Build from remote Docker image

-It is also possible to build apptainer images directly from remote docker images:
+It is also possible to build apptainer images directly from remote Docker images:

 ```bash
 sudo apptainer build <image_name.sif> docker://<docker-image-name:image-tag>
 ```

-## Option 3: Build from recipe
+## Option 3: Build from definition file

-The most felxible option to build apptainer images is to define [recipes]().
+The most felxible option to build apptainer images is to define [definition files](https://apptainer.org/docs/user/main/definition_files.html) (sometimes also called recipes).

 As recipes are well-documented already, we will only cover the bare necessities for building from Docker images.